csci265-team/HiddenFrame/documentation/design.md

 - If the login was successful API server will return a token in the response, this will be saved in browser [`localStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
 The user is then redirected back to the home page.
 - If login fails they will be asked to check their username and password

-### 4.7 User registeration
+### 4.7 User registration

-- The user registeration page will only be reachable if there's an `inviteId` present in the [search params](https://developer.mozilla.org/en-US/docs/Web/API/URL/searchParams).
+- The user registration page will only be reachable if there's an `inviteId` present in the [search params](https://developer.mozilla.org/en-US/docs/Web/API/URL/searchParams).
 This id will not be validated on client side but will be validated on API server.
 - This page will mainly consist of a HTML form element with two HTML input elements, one for username and one for password (password input will be of type "password")
 - The form will submit a POST request to the API server containing the username and hashed password in JSON format in the request body.
 - If the register was successful API server will return a token in the response, this will be saved in browser [`localStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)